StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 ### Introduction

-If you use the Java disassembler javap on a class file you will see the StackMapTable attribute on many methods.
+If you use the Java disassembler, javap on a class file you will see the StackMapTable attribute on many methods.
 It is easy to ignore as it does not look relevant to the execution of the method bytecode.

 It has an important function however.
 It is used by the bytecode verification process and since Java 7 it is a mandatory part of any method which requires it.
 This now means compiler writers and people creating and using libraries for bytecode manipulation need to understand how it works.
 If you ever see a `java.lang.VerifyError` it is most likely an issue with this attribute.